Giuliano1993/SOLID-explained-by-examples/OCP/README.md

 Furthermore, in a real-world application, the rendering of information would appear with slight variations in various parts of the application.
 This would force us to modify and check all occurrences whenever we add a new content type, making the code fragile.

 So, how can we solve this issue?
 The solution lies in working with abstractions.
 In the case of PHP, which we are working with, what we need is an `Interface`.
 This is because an `Interface` defines a set of methods that must be implemented by the classes that use it, providing a blueprint to follow.
-We can then achieve the code shown in the second image 😎.
+We can then achieve the code shown [here](./OCP3.php) 😎.

 Using the `Media` interface, we define the methods that each implementing class must develop.
 This way, even when we add other types of multimedia content, the `renderInformations()` function will no longer be modified; we will simply create a new class that implements the `Media` interface.